su-et/docker-aws-ses/README.md

 Docker aws-ses
 =============

 Sending email using AWS SES service.
-Requirements to run the container:
+Here are the requirements to run the container:

 * You have verified sender address with AWS SES service
 * The EC2 instance has role-based SES service access or you pass in AWS credentials the container.